Sunday, June 14, 2020

 Smith?
 Well, there's one thing about 'Smith'.
 It is surely not going to be a stage name.
 So, I've got more chance of finding the right person.
 Even if he's 'born London'.
 And I did.

 Jesse SMITH (b 13 Fountain Gardens, Lambeth 5 November 1858; d Ilfracombe 18 March 1946) born to George Smith, waiter at a masonic lodge, and his wife Emma Caroline née Lock 'maker of masonic aprons'.
 I don't know what he did before he became a singer -- his brothers were -- printers, in 1871 he is still a schoolboy, and by 1880 he and his big bass voice are on show at Southend's Cliff Musical Lounge.
 The following year, he made his first appearance with Carte, and between 1881-5 I see him playing in the occasional forepiece, as well as such as the Notary in The Sorcerer and the Usher in Trial by Jury.
+In the 1881 census he is in Habergham Eaves 'vocalist'.

 During his Carte years, he also sang in music and concert halls ('a voice of very much more than average music-hall quality') and played in pantomime -- Davy Jones in Liverpool's Robinson Crusoe (1882), The Wolf in Newcastle's Little Red Riding Hood, singing, of course, the classic 'The Wolf' (1884), Alf Atkins in Bristol's Robinson Crusoe (1885).
 Whether he returned to the stage chorus therafter, I do not know, but I see him singing on Rhyl Promeande, and at the celebrated Oxford Music Hall (1886) and in the 1891 census he is still professing 'vocalist lyric'.
-He shares that census wife his wife, Sarah Elenaor née Maxey (b 30 October 1856), a farrier's daughter from Chelsea, whom he married (11 February 1883) in his Carte years.
+He shares that census wife his wife, Sarah Eleanor née Maxey (b 30 October 1856), a farrier's daughter from Chelsea, whom he married (11 February 1883) in his Carte years.
 I wonder if she were one of the company.

 They apparently toured South Africa together, so ...